22 Products That Can Make Your Room Cozier on Days You're Stuck in Bed

 Amanda Bates Galassini said, “My husband set up our mini fridge right next to my bed.
 I keep a few snacks and a lot of sparkling water there to wash down my pills and keep my nausea at bay.”

-Buy the mini fridge above for $89.49 from Amazon.
+Buy a mini fridge for $94 from Amazon.

 20. Black-Out Curtains